timpanix/HS-CRM-Importer-LiveCode/README.md

 <br>This app provides a simple upload functionality to automate this process:
 It parses an XLSX file line by line and translates every line into a separate activity on the relevant contact record.
 If there is no such contact in the CRM yet, it will automatically create a new contact and assign the lead owner.
-To save on API calls, the app will store previously looked up ContactIDs in an array.
-The Contacts API is only pinged for an ID if the same email address was not used previously in the same session
+To save on API calls, the app will store previously looked up Contact IDs in an array.
+The Contacts API is only pinged for an ID if the same email address was not used previously in the same session.

 This app uses the following APIs:<br><ul>
 <li>HubSpot Owner API: http://developers.hubspot.com/docs/methods/owners/get_owners</li>